 Montgomery GI Bill® - Chapter 30

 Entered Active Duty after June 30, 1985.
-Complete at least 2 years continuous active service; contributed $1200 to the program; received a high school diploma or GED; and received an honorable discharge.
-For more information on the Montgomery GI Bill® select please visit the following website: http://www.benefits.va.gov/gibill/mgib_ad.asp.
+Complete at least 2 years continuous active service; contribute $1200 to the program; receive a high school diploma or GED; and receive an honorable discharge.
+For more information on the Montgomery GI Bill® visit the following website: http://www.benefits.va.gov/gibill/mgib_ad.asp.

 Veteran Readiness and Employment (VR&E) - Chapter 31

-Veterans who have been declared disabled by the Department of Veterans Affairs due to service related injury.
-For more information on Vocational Rehabilitation & Employment please visit the following website: http://www.benefits.va.gov/vocrehab/index.asp.
+Veterans who have been declared disabled by the Department of Veterans Affairs due to a service related injury.
+For more information on Veteran Readiness & Employment visit the following website: http://www.benefits.va.gov/vocrehab/index.asp.

 Post-9/11 GI Bill® - Chapter 33

-New benefit implemented on or about August 1, 2009, that provides educational assistance to individuals who have served on active duty on or after September 11, 2001.
+A new benefit implemented on or about August 1, 2009 that provides educational assistance to individuals who served on active duty on or after September 11, 2001.
 Persons eligible for Chapters 30 benefits may elect to receive benefits under this new Post-9/11 GI Bill®.
-For more information please visit the following website: http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm.
+For more information visit the following website: http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm.
 This benefit is also available for dependents (spouse and children) of active duty military members.
-For more information please visit the following website: http://www.benefits.va.gov/GIBILL/post911_transfer.asp.
+For more information please the following website: http://www.benefits.va.gov/GIBILL/post911_transfer.asp.

 Dependents Educational Assistance - Chapter 35

-This portion of 38 U.S.C. authorizes educational benefits to dependents and survivors of certain veterans who have serious disabilities as the result of their service, (100% permanently and totally disabled), or who have died of a service-connected cause, were a prisoner of war, or missing in action.
-For more information on Dependents Educational Assistance please visit the following website: http://www.benefits.va.gov/GIBILL/DEA.asp
+This portion of Title 38 U.S.C. authorizes educational benefits to dependents and survivors of certain veterans who have serious disabilities as the result of their service, (100% permanent and total disabled), or who have died of a service-connected cause, were a prisoner of war, or missing in action.
+For more information on Dependents Educational Assistance visit the following website: http://www.benefits.va.gov/GIBILL/DEA.asp